spectrocloud/librarium/packages/docs/content/08-user-management/7-about-roles-and-permissions.md

 # Permissions

 Permissions are of the format `component.operation` where *&lt;component&gt;* refers to a resource.
 Every resource can exist in multiple scopes.
-For more details, please refer to the [RBAC's Resource Scope Matrix](/user-management/rbac).
 As mentioned previously, a *permission* contains multiple *scopes.*

 | Component | Operations | Scopes |
 |---|:---:|---:|